 Fixing water main breaks

 Every main break situation is different.
-The Water Bureau’s response will vary based on the specific situation.
-However, this graphic shows a general sequence of events that happen to fix a main break.
 A simple water main repair can be completed in six to eight hours, but large or complicated repairs may take several days to a week.
+Our response will vary based on the specific situation.
+However, in general, our crews fix a broken water main using the following steps:

 During and after a main break

 During a main break, customers in the immediate vicinity may notice a reduction in water pressure or have their water temporarily shut off while repairs are being made.
 Customers may also experience discolored water.
 This color is from sediment that is always in our pipes and can get stirred up during a main break.
-Visit our discolored water page for more information and find steps to take.
+Learn what to do during a discolored water event.

 Reporting water main breaks and water quality issues

-Anyone observing water running from streets or sidewalks is encouraged to report the leak to the Water Bureau.
+If you observe water running from streets or sidewalks, report the leak to the Water Bureau.
 Please call the Water Bureau’s 24-hour Emergency Line at 503-823-4874 for water system emergencies, including suspected main breaks.